-The term "place from which the service is directed or controlled" refers to the
+The term "place from which the service is directed or controlled" refers to the place from which the power to direct or control is exercised by the taxpayer.

 The term "base of operations" is the place of more or less permanent nature from which the employee starts his work and to which he customarily returns in order to receive instructions from the taxpayer or communications from his customers or other persons or to replenish stock or other materials, repair equipment, or perform any other functions necessary to the exercise of his trade or profession at some other point or points.